View Categories

 • Fixing the Marriageable age for Boys and Girls at 18 years, so that they are married as equals.

-• Simplifying the Divorce Procedure: Making adultery a ground for divorce for men and women.
+• Simplifying the divorce procedure, making adultery a ground for divorce for men and women.

-• Abolishing the polygamy by law.
+• Abolishing polygamy by law.

 • Gender Neutrality and Justice: If a Uniform Civil Code is enacted, all personal laws will cease to operate.
 It will get away with gender biases in existing laws and ensure gender neutrality and justice.

-• The rights of women are usually limited under the patriarchal discourse through religious laws.
+• The rights of women are usually limited under patriarchal discourse through religious laws.

 • Uniform Civil Code will liberate women from patriarchal domination and provide them with the right to equality and liberty.